tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity_--_part_2.md

 ## What's Next?

-The next part involves substituting your code with Unity's built-in features.
-For now, play around with the force values using the Inspector, and perhaps consider a new `float` variable for your key input multiplier.
+Take a moment to play around with the force values using the Inspector, and perhaps consider a new `float` variable for your key input multiplier.

-### Part 3

-Part 3 concludes with the Unity's built-in vector implementations.
+[Part 3]({% post_url 2017-08-17-an_introduction_to_vectors_using_unity_--_part_3 %}) concludes with the Unity's built-in vector implementations.

 ## Further Reading